BaderLab/EnrichmentMap_docs/HeatMapPanel.rst

      * If the number of expressions per gene is greater than 50 then *Compress: Median* will be automatically enabled.

-5. Show Values
+5. Values

    * When disabled only the color gradients are shown.
-When enabled the expression values are shown.
+When enabled the numeric expression values are shown.
    * Expression values are rounded to two decimal places.

-6. Gear button
+6. Menu button

    * Opens the panel options menu.